On the Density arising from the Domain of Attraction between Sum and Supremum: the $\alpha$-Sun operator: Special Cases and

-\end{proposition} \begin{proof} Rewriting the integrand of \eqref{h_unity} in terms of exponentials instead of trigonometric functions and then performing the Taylor expansion of $ \exp\left(-e^{\pm\pi i \gamma}\Gamma(1-\gamma)r^{\gamma} \right) $ about $ r^{\gamma}=0 $ the resulting integrals can be done, after recognising the sum and integral are uniformly and absolutely convergent. \end{proof}
+\end{proposition} \begin{proof} Rewriting the integrand of \eqref{h_unity} in terms of exponentials instead of trigonometric functions and then expanding $ \exp\left(-e^{\pm\pi i \gamma}\Gamma(1-\gamma)r^{\gamma} \right) $ in a Taylor series about $ r^{\gamma}=0 $, we observe the resulting integrals can be done after recognising the sum and integral are uniformly and absolutely convergent. \end{proof}

 \begin{remark} Formula \eqref{h_unity_expand} can be simplified when $ \gamma \in \Q $.
 If $ \gamma $ is rational then Gauss's multiplication formula for the Gamma function \cite[Eq.
 (5.5.6)]{DLMF} can be employed to write the sum in a hypergeometric form.
 For example one has